DillonWard/Python-problem-sheet-one/README.md

 The implication with Python is that anyone can come along and read it almost like English, which makes it easier for coding beginners.
 Since Python is a very high-level language, it is easy to read and understand.

 ### Installation
 To install Python, you can head over to the Python [website](https://www.python.org/downloads/) and download the installer.
-This was created using Python 3.
+The following solutions were coded using Python 3.

 <a href="https://emerging-technologies.github.io/problems/python-fundamentals.html" target="_blank">Worksheet</a>
 ----